 Well, only one such vampire remains, huddled in his New York apartment.
 He has one last chance to save his race.
 One last chance—and a foolproof plan.
 Or so he thinks…

-“Standing Up for Grace” by bestselling author Kristine Grayson is free on this website for one week only….
+“The Last Vampire,” by bestselling author Kristine Grayson is free on this website for one week only.